ianhuet/react-spotify/README.md

 ### Technology Stack
 - Bootstrapped with Create-React-App
-- State handled with Redux
+- State handled with Redux & Redux-Toolkit
 - Styled with JSS
 - HTMLAudioElement API for song playback